joyboseroy/prajna/README.md

-# Prajna: an AI-native programming language, prototyped in ~450 lines
+# Prajna: an AI-native programming language

 **What if neural inference were a language primitive — but a typed, costed, verifiable one that the compiler tries to eliminate?**